msteblu/E-Commerce_BackEnd/README.md

 To use this application, clone and download the files from this repository.
 Run 'npm install' to install the packages included in the package.json (required packages are MySQL2, Sequelize, dotenv, and Express.js).

 The schema.sql file can be used to create a MySQL database.
 A .env file must be created that includes the username, password, and new database name.
 Run 'npm run seed' in the command-line to populate the database tables (from the seeds.js files).
-The server can then be started in the command-line by running npm start.
+The server can then be started in the command-line by running 'npm start'.

 ## Usage